Ecology – Biology 3500

 North American Example: Parnassius smintheus (an alpine butterfly)

-The butterflies tend to leave small subpopulations more than large, and move into larger pops., so
+The butterflies tend to leave small subpopulations more than large, and move into larger pops.,

-are shrinking in many places, leaving alpine species with nowhere to go.
+meadows are shrinking in many places, leaving alpine species with nowhere to go.

 Patterns of Survival (already approached to an extent in lab)

 Survivorship Curves/Life Tables/Age Distribution pyramids

 "I" represents high survivorship of young; typically occurs with parental care of few young

 "II" represents equal chances of surviving/dying throughout life

 "III" represents high young mortality; typically occurs with tremendous numerical output of